Orville Hungerford: Community service

 Fire was always a threat in frontier communities.
 In 1816, Orville Hungerford's brother-in-law Jabez Foster was elected as one of the fire wardens in the Village of Watertown.
 When Orville was younger he often followed Foster's lead, especially since the two became partners running a store.
 The Village of Watertown trustees passed a resolution on May 28, 1817, proposed in part by Orville Hungerford, to form a fire company.
 What became known as the Cataract Fire Company then paid $400 for a fire engine, half of which the Village covered with the other half contributed by businesses and professionals.

-Orville was actively involved in his community, making a point to give back and help those less fortunate.
-One of the big problems then and now was poverty.
+Orville Hungerford was actively involved in his community, making a point to give back and help those less fortunate.
+One of the big problems was rural poverty.
 As a result, Jefferson County established a poor house system paid for by appropriations from each town.
-In 1826, Hungerford was appointed as one of the first superintendents of the poor house located on the 150-acre Dudley Farm in Le Ray, New York.
+In 1826, Hungerford was appointed as one of the first superintendents of the poor house.
+This institution would be situated on the 150-acre Dudley Farm in Le Ray, New York.
 People sent to the poor house would have a place to live and would be provided with food and rudimentary medical care in exchange for some work, usually tied in with farming, e.g., picking oakum.
+Hungerford served as a superintendent of the poor house until 1834.

-His concerns also focused on local infrastructure, benefitting the entire community.
+Hungerford's concerns also focused on local infrastructure, benefitting the entire community.
 For example, Orville played a key role in incorporating the Watertown Water Company in 1826 to supply fresh water "by means of aqueducts" to the village of Watertown.
-In 1849, Hungerford once again took a leading role to help raise $50,000 in capital stock on behalf of the Watertwon Waterworks Company to supply the "village of Watertown with pure and wholesome water."
+In 1849, Hungerford once again took a leading role to help raise $50,000 in capital stock on behalf of the Watertown Waterworks Company to supply the "village of Watertown with pure and wholesome water."
 According to a contemporary historical source, neither of these ventures produced water.